Dave0512/py_oop/README.md

 # py_oop
 # ######

+What is the project about?

-# The project contains some classes with functions to understand the oop # in python
+The project contains some classes with functions to understand the oop in python

+How does the project work?

+Different classes are created to make it easier to understand this topic.

+Who uses the project?

+Everbody who wants to start with programming from scratch.

+What is the goal?

+To give small but useful insights.

+How can you benefit from that project?

-# The user can start the project and use classes and the functions within # to understand the functionality while observe the output in the terminal
+The user can start the project and use classes and the functions within to understand the functionality while observing the output in the terminal

-# The user may send me a pn if problems occur
+The user may send me a pn if problems occur